What is a cataract?

 Usually, I perform this surgical procedure under topical anesthesia.
 However, if you wish, I can perform this surgical procedure under sedoanalgesia (combination of sedation and painkillers) or general anesthesia.
 Usually, after this surgery you can immediately return to work, and depending on the vision of your other eye, you can drive the next day.
 Treatment with eye drops will continue for 3 to 4 weeks, and the determination of new eyeglasses will be done 4 to 6 weeks after surgery.

-I have successfully performed thousands of cataract surgeries, so you can benefit from my many years of experience and the latest research.
+I have successfully performed more than 6,000 cataract surgeries, so you can benefit from my many years of experience and the latest research.

 If you have questions about cataracts or the surgical procedure, please contact me.